VIP Brother season 9

 VIP Brother 9, also known as Любовта е във VIP Brother (lit.
 Love is in the VIP Brother) was ninth season of the Bulgarian reality television series VIP Brother, hosted by Niki Kanchev.
 The show launched on 11 September 2017 on Nova TV.
 Niki Kanchev, Aleksandra Sarchadjieva and Miglena Angelova are the main presenters.
 It concluded 61 days later on 10 November 2017.
 Yonislav Yotov "Toto" won with Margarita Hranova as the runner-up.

 Housemates

 16 housemates entered the house on Day 1.
 They were joined by 2 other housemates on Day 2, who were allowed by Big Brother to participate as a single contestant on Day 11.

 Aleksandra B.

-Aleksandra Bogdanska is a model, TV host and the former girlfriend of Daniel P. She entered the house on Day 1 and finished fourth in the finale on Day 61.
+Aleksandra Bogdanska is a model, TV host and the former girlfriend of Daniel P. (the two later married in the house).
+Seven years later, she is the host of Big Brother 6.
+She entered the house on Day 1 and finished fourth in the finale on Day 61.

 Aleksandra D.

 Aleksandra Dimitrova "Aleks" is a pop singer, known for being a contestant on the second season of X Factor.
 She and Vladislava are twin sisters.
 Aleksandra D. entered the house on Day 2.
 The twin sisters entered the house as single contestants.
 On Day 8, Vladislava faced a fake eviction.
 She was offered by Big Brother to return to the house to perform secret missions for him with Aleks.
 During their secret task, it was Aleks's identity, under which they had to live - Vladi was with the other housemates, pretending to be Aleks, while Aleks was in the secret room of the house.
 The twins were swapping their places in the house and their task was to trick the others that they were one and the same person.
 If the girls failed with their assigned task, they would be immediately evicted from the show.
 Aleksandra D. and Vladislava failed with their secret mission.
 Despite that, Big Brother let them stay in the house and they were given the opportunity to compete as a single contestant.
 The twins are the first housemates of the season to be evicted, on Day 15.